 Swiss Travel Pass Youth: discount for youths

-The Swiss Travel Pass Youth is the discounted pass for anyone up to 25 years (inclusive).
+The Swiss Travel Pass Youth is the discounted pass for anyone up to and including 24 years.
 The Swiss Travel Pass Youth is exactly like a Swiss Travel Pass.
-There is no other difference than the price.
+There is no difference other than the price.

 Swiss Travel Pass versus GA travelcard

 The GA travelcard (Generalabonnement) offers free traveling in Switzerland.
 It is primarily for residents from Switzerland.
-People without a passport from Switzerland or a few surrounding countries. can not buy it online.
-As a tourist, you can best buy the similar Swiss Travel Pass.
-Both passes offer the same benefits within Switzerland.
-However, there are differences when traveling to other countries.
-For example, the Swiss Travel Pass does not offer discounted tickets to Austria and Germany.
+As a tourist you can best buy the similar Swiss Travel Pass.